 Changes in the market could present increased opportunities for a certain division.
 Maximise on this by making sure they have enough resources to increase their activities.

 You may want to provide funds through current cashflow, generating more profit or seeking external funding.
 It's always better to fund future growth through revenue generation.

 You should do some precise business budgeting to decide on the right level of resourcing for each department.
 It's important that you prioritise resources.
 Make sure that you allocate enough funding to key business areas to achieve overall goals.
 If funding isn't available, you may need to make cutbacks in other areas.

-Make sure that you review your progress regularly and identify problems with resource allocation early so you can take corrective action.
-Read about the benefits of ongoing business planning or see how to review your business plan.
+Review your progress regularly and identify problems with resource allocation early so you can take corrective action.
+Read about the benefits of ongoing business planning and see how to review your business plan.